thenativeweb/wolkenkit-documentation/src/docs/latest/getting-started/updating-wolkenkit/changelog/index.md

 The following significant changes have been made since wolkenkit `1.2.0`:

 - **Added** support for `async` and `await`
   - JavaScript code is often asynchronous.
 In the past, you had to use callbacks for this.
 Now wolkenkit supports the new `async` and `await` keywords, which allow you to write asynchronous code much more easily and legibly.
+This primarily affects defining commands in the write model, handling events in the read model, and reacting to events in flows.
+Additionally this affects writing command middleware and using services in general.
+See [updating an application](../../../../<%= current.version %>/getting-started/updating-wolkenkit/updating-an-application/) for details.
 - **Added** the option to set environment variables
   - From time to time you want to configure an application at runtime, not at compile-time, e.g. to provide credentials to different environments.
 You can now [set environment variables](../../../../<%= current.version %>/reference/configuring-an-application/setting-environment-variables/) using an application's `package.json` file.
 - **Added** a curated list of blog posts